 I. The complaint procedure is intended to be straightforward, quick and cheap

 II.
 Thus the complainant may use the complaint procedure without being obliged to use a legal representative.
 Although the complainant will normally not have any professional representation, the consumer is nevertheless free to use professional representation, assistance or advice.
 The complainant will have to bear the cost (if any) of this.
-The Code Administrator does not make any orders for the payment of either side’s costs by the other
+The Code Regulator does not make any orders for the payment of either side’s costs by the other

 III.
 The procedure is free to the complainant

 IV.
 This procedure is intended to enable the parties to avoid legal proceedings and settle a dispute without having to resort to legal proceedings.
 It is not available where the complaint is the subject of another form of dispute resolution or of litigation between the parties